Good Food is for Dancing

 After all, good food is for dancing.

 And yes, I did make a salad.
 Even timed it… 8 minutes.
-Butter lettuce, dressed with lemon juice and olive oil, pickled red onions, sliced of apple, mozarella balls, and a little edible flower of the thyme (permission to skip...now i am just showing off).
+Butter lettuce, dressed with lemon juice and olive oil, pickled red onions, sliced of apple, mozzarella balls, and a little edible flower from the thyme that grows in my backyard.
+(Permission to skip...now i am just showing off).

 Three colors.
 Actually more.